YWCA Boston building (Clarendon Street)

 The YWCA Boston building is a historic building located at 140 Clarendon Street in the Back Bay neighborhood of Boston, Massachusetts.
-The 13-story brick-faced steel-frame building was designed by George F. Shepard and Frederic Stearns, and built in 1929.
+The 13-story brick-faced steel-frame building was designed by Shepard & Stearns and built in 1929.
 The building once housed an indoor swimming pool and recreation facilities for the YWCA Boston; it is now operated by Clarendon Residences LLC, which provides affordable and market-rate housing, the boutique hotel Hotel 140, facilities for the Lyric Stage of Boston and Snowden International High School, and corporate offices for several small and mid-sized for-profit and not-for-profit tenants.

 The building was listed on the National Register of Historic Places in 2004.